 The Company has an Executive Strategic Real Estate and Securities Investment Committee (the "Executive Committee") that meets in place of the Board upon the request of the Chairman of the Executive Committee if time does not permit the entire Board to convene.
 Mr. Winfield is Chairman of the Executive Committee.
 The purpose of the Executive Committee is to review time-sensitive, major issues facing the Company until the entire Board can meet and deliberate on such matters.
 The Executive Committee also reviews and considers potential acquisitions, dispositions, and financings of properties, and establishes certain investment procedures and reports to the Board of Directors.
-The Executive Committee held two meetings (in person, telephonically or by written consent) during the 2020 fiscal year.
+The Executive Committee held eight meetings (in person, telephonically or by written consent) during the 2021 fiscal year.

 The Company's Compensation Committee (the "Compensation Committee") is comprised of "independent" members of the Board of Directors.
 For a director to be considered "independent" by the Board of Directors, he or she must (i) be free of any relationship that, applying the rules of NASDAQ, would preclude a finding of independence, and (ii) not have any material relationship with the Company or any of its affiliates or any of its executive officers.
-Mr. Nance and Mr. Love were members of the Compensation Committee during the fiscal year 2020.
-Mrs. Murphy joined the Compensation Committee effective February 25, 2020.
+Mrs. Murphy, Messrs.
+Nance, and Love were members of the Compensation Committee during the fiscal year 2021.
 None of the members of the Compensation Committee is an executive officer of the Company.
 Mr. Nance previously served as the Company's Chief Financial Officer from 1987 to 1990 and as the Company's Treasurer from 1987 to 2002.

 Mr. Nance serves as Chairman of the Compensation Committee.
 The Compensation Committee reviews and recommends to the Board of Directors the compensation for the Company's Chief Executive Officer and other executive officers, including equity or performance-based compensation and plans.
 The Compensation Committee seeks to design and set compensation to attract and retain highly qualified executive officers and to align their interests with those of long-term owners of the Company.
 The Compensation Committee may also make recommendations to the Board of Directors as to the amount and form of director compensation.
 The Compensation Committee has not engaged any compensation consultants in determining the amount or form of executive or director compensation, but does review and monitor published compensation surveys and studies.
-The Compensation Committee held two meetings (in person, telephonically or by written consent) during the 2020 fiscal year.
 The Compensation Committee also oversees the Company's 2010 Omnibus Employee Incentive Plan (the "2010 Incentive Plan").